-- Use your Allen wrench to loosen the Rotolocks.
+- Use your hex key to loosen the Rotolocks.
 Turn the left lock clockwise, and the right lock counterclockwise.

 - With the beauty panel removed, you will see the heads of the leveling feet (red bolts).
 One of each pair of bolts at each corner will be visible, while its partner is obscured by the bench frame.

 Step 2: Raise the leveling feet until the pod rests on its casters.

-- Using your socket wrench, loosen each of the eight bolts (counterclockwise) until they turn easily by hand to raise the leveling feet.
+- Use your socket wrench to loosen each of the eight bolts (counterclockwise) until they turn easily by hand to raise the leveling feet.

-- Continue to raise the leveling foot bolts another inch to ensure the feet don’t get caught on any carpet or floor seams.
+- Continue to raise the bolts another inch to ensure the leveling feet are not in contact with the floor.

-Step 3: Lower the leveling feet and make leveling adjustments.
+Step 3: Lower the leveling feet and make adjustments.

-- Turn the bolts clockwise by hand until you’re no longer able to turn them, then tighten with a wrench 1 - 2 turns.
+- Turn the bolts clockwise by hand until you’re no longer able to turn them.

 Step 4: Test your pod.